gardener/machine-spec/spec.md

 A Plugin is REQUIRED to implement this RPC and set the `DELETE_MACHINE` capability.
 This RPC will be called by the CMI-Client to deprovision a VM backed by the requesting machine object.

-- If a VM corresponding to the specified machine-object `Name` does not exist or the artifacts associated with the VM do not exist anymore, the Plugin MUST reply `0 OK`.
+- If a VM corresponding to the specified machine-object `Name` does not exist or the artifacts associated with the VM do not exist anymore (after deletion), the Plugin MUST reply `0 OK`.
+- The plugin SHALL only act on machines belonging to the cluster-id/cluster-name obtained from the `ProviderSpec`.
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `DeleteMachineRequest` to communicate with the provider.
 - The plugin can OPTIONALLY make use of the `LastKnownState` field to decode the state of the VM operation based on the last known state of the VM.
 This can be useful to restart/continue an operations which are mean't to be atomic.
 - This operation MUST be idempotent.